RadeonOpenCompute/ROCm_Documentation/ROCm_Compiler_SDK/ROCm-Native-ISA.rst

 This section provides LLVM memory synchronization scopes supported by the AMDGPU backend memory model when the target triple OS is amdhsa (see Memory Model and Target Triples).

-The memory model supported is based on the HSA memory model [HSA] which is based in turn on HRF-indirect with scope inclusion [HRF].
+The memory model supported is based on the HSA memory model  which is based in turn on HRF-indirect with scope inclusion.
 The happens-before relation is transitive over the synchonizes-with relation independent of scope, and synchonizes-with allows the memory scope instances to be inclusive (see table AMDHSA LLVM Sync Scopes for AMDHSA).

-This is different to the OpenCL [OpenCL] memory model which does not have scope inclusion and requires the memory scopes to exactly match.
+This is different to the OpenCL memory model which does not have scope inclusion and requires the memory scopes to exactly match.
 However, this is conservatively correct for OpenCL.

     **AMDHSA LLVM Sync Scopes for AMDHSA LLVM Sync Scope**
 ================   =================================================================================================================